ManaswiniArcot/Java-Project/README.md

 Build an endpoint that authenticates a user based on a login/password passed in a JSON payload and verifies against a simple data structure (Mongo, MySQL, etc.).
 Build an endpoint that returns all users in the database filtered by a URL parameter (can be city, profession, etc) and groups them by another parameter (also your choice).
 Build an endpoint that checks and returns the status of all components that it depends on (e.g. Is Mongo still up OK, etc.).
 Build an endpoint that when called returns the list of files in a given directory.
-2) Deliverables Commit to GitHub (if you don't have a GitHub account...no problem as they are free to create) Source code + deployment instructions 3) Things to consider for your "readme" doc.
+Source code + deployment instructions 3).

 Use the technologies of your choice but please add a small paragraph on why you choose that technology.
 The endpoints have to be able to handle versioning, please explain the strategy on how to accomplish this.
 If you have time please add pagination, if not please describe how the solution would support pagination